Matthieu-Gallet/GPR-robust-inversion/README.md

 ### Prerequisites

 The code is provided in a running environment based upon YAML experiment files.
-To handle this on your machine, the best way is to isntall the conda environment provided in the file **environment.yml**:
+To handle this on your machine, the best way is to install the conda environment provided in the file **environment.yml**:

 ```bash
 conda create -f environment.yml